 by Sander Hicks, US Congressional Candidate

 March 3, this past Saturday, was big for me.
-I finally met US Congressional Representative, Carolyn Maloney, my opponent in this maverick campaign to replace her, this June, in the Democratic Primary.
+I finally met US Congressional Representative, Carolyn Maloney, my opponent in this maverick campaign to replace her, with my independent progressive bid for Congress.

-Well, young Coleman, let’s look at that.
-It’s not the person I am mad at, it’s the Conservative votes, the policies, and the arrogant assumptions of a politician who has been in office way too long, and has done too little for the people.
+Let's look at the arrogant assumptions of a politician who has been in office way too long, and has done too little for the people.

-We were all allowed ten minute speeches, to attempt to win the endorsement of CODA, the Coalition for a District Alternative, a left-leaning Democratic Party political club located on East 3rd Street, off Ave B.
+We were all allowed ten minute speeches, to attempt to win the endorsement of CODA, the Coalition for a District Alternative, the East Village's left-leaning Democratic Party political club, located on East 3rd Street, off Ave B.

 Maloney’s speech was pretty vanilla.
 She talked about women’s rights, and her hopes to finally pass the Equal Rights Amendment someday, which I already knew was her big personal incomplete obsession.
 Equal pay for equal work is clearly something we all need to support.
 But I noticed Maloney’s body language.
-She wasn’t standing in front of the group - she was off to the side of the room as she spoke, leaning on a wall, clinging to a large door hinge, as if she was fading already at 3 PM.
-This was similar to how she had spoken earlier at the Samuel J. Tilden Democratic Club, leaning on club officials’ shoulders as she spoke, unsteady.
+She wasn’t standing in front of the group - she was off to the side of the room as she spoke, leaning on a wall, clinging to a large door hinge.
+This was similar to how she had spoken earlier at the Tilden Democratic Club, leaning on club officials’ shoulders as she spoke.

 I had just travelled 5,000 miles by car, speaking in 20 different cities, raising funds for my campaign, and recruiting volunteers.
 I hadn’t gotten nervous at any of those gigs, but with Rep. Maloney, in the front row, boy, the butterflies were flying.